enviodev/onblock-handler/README.md

 The `onBlock` API of HyperIndex lets you run custom logic on every block or at fixed block intervals.
 This is useful for aggregations, time-series operations, and bulk updates.

-In this example, we'll walk through using the `onBlock` handler to take a snapshot of a token's total supply every 1000 blocks.
+In this example, we'll walk through how to use the `onBlock` handler to take a snapshot of a token's total supply every 1000 blocks.

 ## Creating the Handler